 You may have started the weaning process or have a mini foodie on your hands.
 But wherever your baby is on the feeding journey, just how do you serve them at Christmas?

-To sprout or not to sprout
+3) To sprout or not to sprout

 We get it, sprouts are really good for us, but no amount of bribery is getting it past his lips.
 Go Mary Poppins on his purée by adding some natural sugar for a stealth health boost.
 Blend sprouts with your roasted parsnips, keeping the ratio of parsnips higher to mask the bitter taste.